 Businesses can offer customers a more extensive catalog of products via AR rather than using all of their shop’s floor and warehouse space.
 Retailers can also save a pretty penny on square footage.

 For example, leasing a square foot somewhere on Fifth Avenue could cost more than $3,000.
 But thanks to AR, you don’t need to rent 100 square feet of storefronts to showcase all your products.
-Plus, AR replaces the need for additional shop assistants since it can do all the heavy lifting.
+Plus, augmented reality replaces the need for additional shop assistants since it can do all the heavy lifting.

 More effective visual merchandising